solacese/PS-CacheDemoHA-aws-terra-ansi/README.md

 The following image is a high level overview of the PS+ Cache configurations to be created on the brokers.
 It can be observed that we have:
 + 2 sources (exchanges) of Market Data publishing prices to different topic prefixes.
-+ Web Clients (WebMonitor App) subscribing to all the Market Data available.
++ Web Clients (WebMonitor App) subscribing to all the Market Data available, either directly or via Cache Requests.
-+ 2 Distributed Caches: AMER_DistributedCache to manage Cache Clusters for the "Americas region", and EMEA_DistributedCache for future use on the "EMEA region".
++ 2 Distributed Caches:
+  - AMER_DistributedCache to manage Cache Clusters for the "Americas region".
+  - EMEA_DistributedCache for future use on the "EMEA region".
-+ 2 Cache Clusters (in order to balance the load) within the AMER_DistributedCache: NYSE_CacheCluster to store all the MD from the NYSE exchange (topic MD/NYSE/>) and BMV_CacheCluster to store all the MD from the BMV exchange (topic MD/BMV/>).
++ 2 Cache Clusters (in order to balance the load) within the AMER_DistributedCache:
+  - NYSE_CacheCluster - to store all the MD from the NYSE exchange (topic MD/NYSE/>).
+  - BMV_CacheCluster - to store all the MD from the BMV exchange (topic MD/BMV/>).
-+ 4 Cache Instances "PS_CacheInstance_X", 2 Instances per Cache Cluster (in order to achieve HA within a Cache Cluster)
++ 4 Cache Instances "PS_CacheInstance_X" - 2 Instances per Cache Cluster (in order to achieve HA within a Cache Cluster)

 ![PS+ Cache Topology](/images/topology.png)

 ### Warnings

 > :warning: This project is intended to serve as a POC for demonstrating the functionality of the Solace PubSub+ Cache, plus the automation capabilities of the Solace Brokers.
 Therefore, there are several opportunities for improvement.
-> :warning: Keep in mind that this code has not been tested or coded to be PRODUCTION ready.
+> :warning: ** Keep in mind that this code has not been tested or coded to be PRODUCTION ready. **

 ## Getting Started